 Why study this subject?

-As both citizens and employees this course equips students with an important understanding of the beliefs of others, whilst exploring and developing and confirming their own beliefs and values.
+As both citizens and employees this course equips students with an important understanding of the beliefs of others, whilst exploring, developing and confirming their own beliefs and values.

 BEP will teach you the life skills of analysis, open-mindedness, critical thinking, evaluation, cultural understanding and empathy.
 If you intend to work with or manage people in the future these dispositions and skills are required.

 - To promote the spiritual, moral, social, cultural and intellectual development of students by encouraging them to explore those aspects of human experience which raise fundamental questions about beliefs and values.